Italian Poutine Pie

 Italian Poutine Pie is a twist on the classic Canadian potato recipe.

-This twist on a classic Poutine Recipe uses a hash brown crust, marinara, and meatballs topped with gooey Mozzarella!
+This Savory Pie is a twist on a classic Poutine Recipe that features a hash brown crust, marinara, and meatballs topped with gooey Mozzarella!

 What is Poutine?